fedora-infra/the-new-hotness/ca_design/design.md

 #### __init__.py
 Module init file.

+#### builder_exception.py
+This exception should be thrown when builder encounter error that is related to external builder.

+#### notifier_exception.py
+This exception should be thrown when notifier encounter error that is related to external notifier.

+#### download_exception.py
+This exception should be thrown when builder can't download the sources for package.

 #### html_exception.py
 This exception should be thrown when HTML request is unsuccessful and returns anything else than 200.